 In late 1979, the first 400 production R5 Turbos were made to comply with Group 4 homologation and allow the car to compete in international rallies.
 1290 more units would be produced in the following two years at the Alpine factory in Dieppe, France.
 It was a small peppy car perfect for blazing away the French countryside.
-It had “only” 160 BHP but could dash to 100 kph (62 mph) in 6.4 seconds nonetheless.
-More than a fair share of these cars were upgraded to competition spec.
+It had “only” 160 BHP but could dash to 100 kph (62 mph) in 6.4 seconds nonetheless, often shaming more powerful sports cars on the road.
+Many R5 Turbos were upgraded to competition spec.

-Once the homologation models were produced, a second version named “Turbo 2” was introduced by using cheaper steel Renault 5 parts to replace many of the light alloy components found in the original 5 Turbo version.
+Once the original homologation models were produced, a second version named “Turbo 2” was introduced by using cheaper steel Renault 5 parts to replace many of the light alloy components found in the original 5 Turbo version.
 Thus, the Turbo 2 was approximately 25% less expensive than the original version.
 It is notable to mention that the Turbo 2 itself was homologated a few months later to allow customers to compete with the car.

-Although the Turbo 2 was produced a total of 3175 units to be sold solely to the general public, it can still be considered to be an homologation special.
+Although the Turbo 2 was produced a total of 3175 units to be sold solely to the general public, it can still be considered to be a homologation special.
 After the “Maxi” evolution, to which Renault Sport built only 20 examples to be sold exclusively for competition use, you could source a factory kit to update your car to every new spec out of the Renault Sport catalogue.
-The R5 is still very popular and coveted amongst “tuning” enthusiasts.
+The R5 is still very popular and coveted amongst rally and “tuning” enthusiasts.

 ROAD CAR SPECIFICATIONS